cgoliver/rnamigos2/REPRODUCE.md

 The easiest way is to install openbabel through conda or compile OpenBabel and then pip install openbabel.
 To disable DecoyFinder decoys pass the ``-no-decoyfinder`` flag.

+DecoyFinder samples ligands from a given library.
+In this case we use ZINC in-vio bioactive compounds which you can download [here](https://drive.proton.me/urls/CQMXCX5MW4#YQeEEa7VHVcu)

 We now have pockets, native ligands and different sets of decoys.

 These decoys can be downloaded here : TODO [Decoy Library](https://drive.proton.me/urls/6XCM553QBC#1NR2xU9W3CkR)

 ## Get docking scores